The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Pad e interpolation method on the additive grid

 For a given function $Y(x)$, we look for functions $P_m(x)$ and $Q_n(x)$ which are polynomials of degree $m$ and $n$ $\in \Z_{\geq 0}$, satisfying the interpolation condition

-We call this problem the ``{\it Pad\'e interpolation problem on additive difference grid}", since the interpolation grid $s$ is the additive sequence.
-Then we call the function $Y(x)$ the ``{\it interpolated function}" in the item (e) below, i.e. Subsection \ref{subsec:iteme}.
+We call this problem the ``{\it Pad\'e interpolation problem on the additive grid}", since the interpolation grid $s$ is an additive sequence (see Table \ref{tb:grid}).
+Then we call the function $Y(x)$ and the sequences $Y_s=Y(s)$ the ``{\it interpolated function}" and ``{\it interpolated sequence}", respectively (see Table \ref{tb:Ylistad}).
 Correspondingly we call both the polynomials $P_m(x)$ and $Q_n(x)$ ``{\it interpolating polynomials}".
-The explicit expressions of the polynomials $P_m(x)$ and $Q_n(x)$, which are used in the computations for the item (e) above, are given in the formulae (\ref{eq:Jacobiad}) (see the item (e) below).
+The explicit expressions of the interpolating polynomials $P_m(x)$ and $Q_n(x)$ are given in the formulae (\ref{eq:Jacobiad}) (see the item (e)).

 \begin{rem} {\rm {\bf On the common normalization factor of the polynomials $P_m(x)$ and $Q_n(x)$}